 ‘Madeline’ takes inspiration from Margo’s handwoven artworks, with a nod to Lucienne Day’s silk mosaics, woven in a technical construction which resembles needlepoint

-The contours of the hand embroidered wool create a unique and special texture which is emphasised by the simplicity of the colour and shape of the design.
+The contours of the hand embroidered wool create a unique and special texture which is emphasized by the simplicity of the colour and shape of the design.

 The Fabric of Space-time textile is a tactile and tangible representation of Einstein’s model of relativity.
 With its starry grid, the fabric makes a nod towards the modernist era of Robin and Lucienne Day & the space race era of the 1950s.